The Alabama Kidney Foundation’s two Financial Assistance Programs provide kidney patients with much needed help during difficult times.

 - We host Patient Education Conferences throughout the state every fall.
 Check with your local Regional Office for updated conference information.

-- We produce Kidney Keynotes, our quarterly newsletter, which is mailed to nearly 7,000 households and businesses throughout Alabama.
+- Our Kidney Keynotes newsletter is mailed to nearly 7,000 households and businesses throughout Alabama each year.

 - Provides free resources for community & corporate health fairs, churches, and other community organized entities.